CQd44/qadashboard/README.md

 The dashboard display some info, namely how many QAs each QA/Trainer has done and what the average score is across the agents those QA/Trainers are scoring.

 More will be added, but for now this is what it does.

+TODO:

+-Get basic functionality working for all features requested.
+Need to wait before I know all the aspects of the reporting function work.
+-Remove unused variables and items from TOML
+-Optimize where possible, eg. using the keys() of the CLINICS dict instead of a separate list of names